Alice Ozy: Courtesan

-At just age 13, Ozy was seduced by the owner of the embroidery shop in Belleville where she worked, causing a scandal which led to the cancellation of a potential marriage proposal from a local doctor.
+At just age 13, Ozy was sexually assaulted by the owner of the embroidery shop in Belleville where she worked, causing a scandal which led to the cancellation of a potential marriage proposal from a local doctor.
 This unfortunate incident led to her career as a courtesan, and for Alice, substantially changed her perspective of marriage.
 Ozy was desired for her naivety and innocence, but she was anything but socially inept.
 She was known for her sharp wit, wisdom regarding her personal finances, and ability to carry herself with poise.
 She was a fashionable and respected member of the demimonde, and solidified her status as a salonnière.
 When selecting her lovers, she is said to have favored wealthy men who could support her, although she maintained a place in her heart for those who pursued creative expression as well.

 The first man she was involved with was Brindeau, who introduced her to the theatre.
 It was not long, however, until she moved on to the Duc d'Aumale.
 He was the son of King Louis-Philippe and Queen Marie-Amélie, and he won Ozy over after her performance of Le Chevaleir du Guet at Tuileries.
 However, this arrangement was also short-lived as the Duc d'Aumale did not yet have control over his own money.
 Ozy instead became the mistress of Comte de Perregaux, a banker who could better financially provide for her.
 As her career progressed, Ozy became involved with other men including Théophile Gautier, the Duc de Morny, Victor Hugo, Charles Hugo, and Chassériau.